-This project would reconstruct the Kennedy and Dan Ryan Expressways (I-90/I-94) from Hubbard Street to 31st Street and includes road widening for managed lanes, Hubbards Cave reconstruction and widening, bridge replacement and iterchange reconstruction.
+This project would reconstruct the Kennedy and Dan Ryan Expressways (I-90/I-94) from Hubbard Street to 31st Street.
+The work would include widening the road for managed lanes, reconstructing and widening Hubbards Cave, reconstructing interchanges, and replacing bridges.